×

 When we asked people what advice they would give someone preparing to move to El Nido, they said:

 "Electricity still the major issue - install a solar panel.
 Communication and internet is improving - StarLink is already available.
-Road Network is improving - new roads open and cemented," commented one expat who made the move to El Nido.
+Road Network is improving - new roads open and cemented," wrote one member in El Nido.

 What do I need to know before moving to El Nido?